MicrosoftDocs/Viva/Viva/sales/install-viva-sales.md

 ---
 title: Install Viva Sales
-description: Learn what are the various ways to install Viva Sales ms.date: 08/01/2022 ms.topic: article ms.service: viva
+description: Learn what are the various ways to install Viva Sales ms.date: 10/03/2022 ms.topic: article ms.service: viva
 author: sbmjais
 ms.author: shjais
 manager: shujoshi
 ms.localizationpriority: medium
+ms.subservice: viva-sales
 ---

 # Install Viva Sales

-> [!IMPORTANT]
-> Viva Sales is currently available only for public preview customers, and only in English.
-The features described here are subject to change.

-You need to be a Microsoft 365 administrator to deploy and install the Viva Sales add-in for Outlook.
+>You need to be a Microsoft 365 administrator to deploy and install the Viva Sales add-in for Outlook.
 You need to be a Teams administrator to deploy and install Viva Sales for Teams.

 You can install Viva Sales as an integrated app on multiple platforms or as an individual add-in on a single platform.
 Whichever method you choose, you can start from either the Microsoft 365 admin center or Microsoft AppSource to install it in Outlook and assign users.
 If you start from AppSource, you'll finish installation in the Microsoft 365 admin center.
 Either way, we recommend an administrator install it for best performance and usability.